Albina (religious patron): Pinian Affair

 Albina was involved in an incident, whilst they were in Thagaste.
 Albina wrote to Augustine asking him to visit them, but he would not leave his church.
 As a result, Albina, Melania and Pinnianus travelled to him.
 Once there, the congregation demanded that Pinnianus be ordained and the congregation became frenzied.
 Augustine threatened that he would leave as bishop.
 The episode shows how volatile communities could be.

 Pelagian Heresy

 Augustine wrote addressed the letter refuting Pelagianism to Albina and her family.
 Historian Peter Brown suggested that one of the reasons Augustine delayed attacking Pelagius until c.415 was because of the closeness of Albina and her family with him.

 Friendship with Paulinus of Nola

 Albina was discussed by Paulinus of Nola, in Poem 21, dating to c.407.
 He describes her as a leader of "the column of the singing chorus" with her aunt, Avita, and his wife Therasia.

-Correspondence with Jerome
+Other Mentions in Ancient Literature

-Jerome dedicated his book De Gratia Christi et de Peccato Originali to her, Melania and Pinianus.
-He also wrote to Augustine and Aypius in 419 in Letter 202, discussing various church matters and sending greetings to the leader from Albina.
+Augustine dedicated his book De Gratia Christi et de Peccato Originali to her, Melania and Pinianus.
+Jerome also wrote to Augustine and Aypius in 419 in Letter 202, discussing various church matters and sending greetings to the leader from Albina.